wl4g/hbase-tools/README.md

 ```

 ## Configuration

+- `--fake.workspaceDir`: directory of the workspace, default is: `${HOME}/.phoenix-fake-tool/`.

+- `--fake.undoSQLStageFlushOnBatch`: How many batch count to undo buffered writes to SQL to disk every. default is: `${HOME}/.phoenix-fake-tool/`.

+- `--fake.undoSQLStageFlushOnSeconds`: How many seconds to undo buffered writes to SQL to disk every. default is: `${HOME}/.phoenix-fake-tool/`.

 - `--fake.dryRun`: The specifies whether it is a test run mode, that is, it will not actually write to the Phoenix table, the default is: `true`.